Filter and sort

 There are a number of varieties of false holly, differing mostly because they have colored leaves of different kinds.
 These are often smaller than the wild tree, and make excellent colorful lower hedges.

-This variety has leaves in many colors, with the new growth emerging pink, then developing into shades of mottled green, gray-green, cream and gold.
+The variety ‘Goshiki False Holly‘ has leaves in many colors, with the new growth emerging pink, then developing into shades of mottled green, gray-green, cream and gold.
 The name means ‘five colors’ in Japanese, where this variety was developed.
 The patterning is seen best, and protected from sun scorch, by growing this plant in partial shade, sheltered from the hot afternoon sun.

-In this plant, called ‘Variegatus’, the leaves have a broad edge in creamy white.
+In this plant, called Variegated False Holly (or ‘Variegatus’), the leaves have a broad edge in creamy white.
 It can be grown in full sun without burning, and it grows slowly to make a dense, small shrub.

 Sometimes other forms of False Holly are available.
 These are some of them:

-This hybrid plant was introduced from Japan in 1862 by the famed plant collector Robert Fortune.
+The Fortune’s Tea Olive is a hybrid plant that was introduced from Japan in 1862 by the famed plant collector Robert Fortune.
 It is a hybrid between the fragrant tea olive and the false holly.
 It blooms in spring, and can grow to 15 or 20 feet tall.
 The leaves have small spines.

 This Chinese species, Osmanthus delavayi, blooms profusely in April.
 It has a more open and arching form than other tea olives, and can grow 6 to 10 feet tall and wide.
 The leaves are small, just an inch or so long, shiny, dark-green and with toothed edges.